Natural Fibers Group

 Naturals taught: Willow, Siberian iris, daylily, basswood bark, and gourd vessels.
 Coiling with the Basketmaker's Buttonhole stitch.
 Looping techniques including American Shigras and Beyond Knotless Netting.
 How to grow, gather and process natural materials available in the Great Lakes States.
 Where: Fiber arts schools, guilds, conferences, retreats, museums, home studio Travel: United States Comments: The basketmaker's buttonhole stitch is a little-known open-core coiling technique that gives great tension control and is particularly well suited to sculptural work.
 The looping techniques I teach include many variations on the basic technique known as knotless netting.

-Since I usually drive to the class locations, and live in northern Minnesota,
+Since I usually drive to the class locations, and live in northern Minnesota, the weather always needs to be taken into consideration.
+Frequently unavailable from December to March, but check with me.

 By State